lue-bird/elm-state-interface/README.md

 Instead, the goal of this package is to publish more browser APIs like webstorage instead of users doing the work only for their own projects.
 Since I'm a noob in the js world, feedback and contributions are super welcome ❀

 ## TODO before publish
-- Convert Interface (Result Error ...) to without possible error
-    - Web.Navigation.byUserListen
-    - Web.Window.resizeListen
-    - ModifierEventListener add preventDefault
+- ModifierEventListener add option to preventDefault

 ## the 1.0.0 release